seedsop/strengths-assessment/README.md

 ### Executing (9 themes)
 - Achiever, Arranger, Belief, Consistency, Deliberative, Discipline, Focus, Responsibility, Restorative

-## Bisaya Translation Notes

-The Bisaya translations provided are based on Cebuano/Bisaya as spoken in the Central Visayas region of the Philippines.
-Some considerations:

-- **Cultural Context**: Translations have been adapted to reflect cultural nuances
-- **Terminology**: Where direct translations don't exist, descriptive phrases have been used
-- **Clarity**: The primary goal is clarity and understanding, not literal translation
-- **Dialect Variations**: Bisaya has many dialect variations; this version uses commonly understood terms

 ## Technical Details

 - **Frontend**: HTML5, CSS3, Vanilla JavaScript
 - **Design**: Responsive, mobile-first
 - **Deployment**: Static site (can be hosted anywhere)
 - **Browser Support**: Modern browsers (Chrome, Firefox, Safari, Edge)
-- **Language Handling**: JavaScript-based language switching without page reload

 ## Customization

 You can easily customize:

 - **Questions**: Modify the questions in the `script.js` file
-- **Translations**: Update or add translations in the `script.js` file
 - **Styling**: Update colors and layout in the `styles.css` file
 - **Content**: Change text and descriptions in the `index.html` file
 - **Scoring**: Adjust the scoring algorithm in the `normalizeScores` function